nat-ventura/storj-sdk/README.md

   + Test user activation
   + Test file upload
   + Test file download
+9) Take Snapshots of Cluster State
+  + Get the state of the cluster the way that you want it
+  + Copy the mongodb data somewhere
+  + Copy the farmer keys and data somewhere, etc...
 9) Cleanup / Reset
   + Reset the state of the DB
   + Reset the state of the Farmer

+## Tech Debt / Cleanup
+  + It might be better to have the auto user creation and activation be done via JS and use the cli accounts.js actions (register, login, etc...)

 ## Issues & Problems to Solve